 Your borrowing capacity is an important consideration when buying a home or an investment property.
-It will effect how much you can spend on a property.
+It will affect how much you can spend on a property.

 Your borrowing capacity will vary from lender to lender and it is possible to improve your capacity so you can broaden your property options.
 Here are 10 smart ways you can increase your borrowing capacity:

-Your lender will check your credit score when you apply for a mortgage.
+Your lender will check your credit score when you apply for a home loan.
 Knowing your credit score will help you determine if you’re in a healthy financial situation and if there are any issues with your credit history.
 If you’re worried about a ‘thin file’, e.g. limited history, rest assured a lender generally prefers that to bad history of unpaid loans and so on.
 There are a few services out there that allow you to check your credit score for free at least once a year.
 This will allow you to start working to improve your score.

 Unsecured debts like credit cards and personal loans are very expensive and reduce the amount you can repay on a mortgage.
 Note, you won’t accrue interest if you pay your credit card off in full every interest-free period, which can work favourably when looking at your credit score.
 If you work to reduce your high-interest-rate debts you can increase your borrowing capacity.

 Do you have any unused credit cards?
 You might want to consider getting rid of them and cutting the limit on any cards you keep, because lenders will consider any credit cards to be drawn to their full limit.
 As an example, if you have two credit cards, one with a $5,000 limit and the other with $10,000, a lender will write down $15,000 in debt against you.

-When shopping for a mortgage, take time to consider the features of the loan product so you know if it suits your situation.
+When shopping for a loan, take time to consider the features of the loan product so you know if it suits your situation.
 Loan features can impact how much your lender will offer you, and this includes things like packaged products, offset account, and so on.

 Organising your financial records, including completing your tax returns and having up-to-date information on your income will save you time when applying for a mortgage.